Why Diversity Should Matter to You

 This university is ranked at #167 in male to female diversity nationwide.
 The undergraduate population is comprised of 11,246 males and 11,820 females.

 Explore Male/Female Diversity at GMU

-If available, the chart below includes the male to female distribution among GMU's faculty, as well as students.
+If available, the chart below includes the male to female distribution among GMU's undergraduate students.

 Higher Than Average Chance your Roommate Will be From Another State

 Would you prefer a school that attracts students from all across the U.S.?
 If so this may be the school for you.

 We took a look at where each of the school's admitted students lived before attending to come up with the geographic diversity grade.